klehmann/domino-jna/README.md

 * APIs to **read and modify the ECL**
 * APIs to **read and write Out-of-Office information (OOO) of any user**
 * API to **read the item definition table** of a database (all fieldnames and fieldtypes, useful to track FT Search issues and provide fieldname typeahead)
+* **DXL exporter with the option to write the DXL into a stream** (Notes.jar classes fill up the Java heap with a giant DXL string)

 **Please note:**